Doctoral studies at a University of Applied Sciences (UAS) in Brandenburg

 Co-operative doctorate

 You can obtain your doctorate at a University of Applied Sciences in co-operation with a university: doctoral students need two supervising professors: the first supervisor is based at a university, while the second supervisor is based at the UAS.
 Another special feature of a UAS-doctorate is the practical orientation that is characteristic of our type of university.
 In addition to their two academic supervisors, doctoral students at a UAS often have a professional partner, so that they benefit from a broad support network.
+You can do a doctorate with or without funding.

 Those who embark on the journey of several years of independent research acquire an essential qualification for a UAS-professorship with their doctorate.
 Here, a postdoctoral qualification like a habilitation, which is required at universities, is not necessary.